The Complete Guide to Touring San Francisco’s Top Universities

 UCSF includes multiple locations across the city, with their main campus located at Parnassus Heights.
 Since all campus locations are very urban with limited space, the school advises that private tour buses do not drive directly through campuses when they can avoid it, particularly at their Parnassus location.
 Private buses are not allowed to park on any campus, though they may quickly pick up or drop off passengers as long as there is enough room for cars to pass.

 Tour bus parking is available through San Francisco’s Municipal Transportation Agency.
-Golden Gate Park’s areas 7, 8, and 9 on their Sightseeing Bus Guide are the closest bus parking areas to the main Parnassus campus.
+Golden Gate Park’s areas 7, 8, are the closest bus parking areas to the main Parnassus campus, according to SFMTA’s Citywide Tour Bus Loading and Parking Map.

 To schedule a tour, contact your campus of choice to set up a time.